 Data completeness measures how often FNOLs, submissions, and policy files arrive with all required fields filled.
 Incomplete data forces adjusters and underwriters to chase missing details, which slows everything down.

 Time spent on admin vs analysis helps you understand how much of a team’s workday goes toward tasks that do not require expertise.
 When teams spend too much time on manual data entry, they have less time for high-value work.
-This is where digital tools, including VCA, free up time without reducing human oversight.
+This is where mobile claims management and workflow automation free up capacity without reducing human oversight.

 Insurance Marketing KPIs: Lead Quality and Long-Term Value